-Moreover, our work shows the benefits of the signal-pump frequency separation of 3-wave mixing amplifiers, which allows for substituting pump line attenuation with filtering, reducing both the cryogenic power dissipation and the overall pump power required from the room-temperature rf generator.
+Moreover, our work shows the benefits of the signal-pump frequency separation of three-wave mixing amplifiers, which allows for substituting pump line attenuation with filtering, reducing both the cryogenic power dissipation and the overall pump power required from the room-temperature rf generator.
 In particular, the filter-coupled SPA is robust against thermal noise on the pump port with up to 4~K noise temperature.
-This demonstration opens up the possibility for eliminating attenuation at the millikelvin stage of the dilution refrigerator, and for introducing a separate port for pumping kinetic-inductance-based parametric amplifiers that can operate at higher temperature\cite{xuRadiativelyCooledQuantum2024}.
+This demonstration opens up the possibility of eliminating attenuation at the millikelvin stage of the dilution refrigerator, and introducing a separate port for pumping kinetic-inductance-based parametric amplifiers that can operate at higher temperatures~\cite{xuRadiativelyCooledQuantum2024}.
 Such optimizations will greatly alleviate the challenge of operating a large array of quantum-limited amplifiers in a large-scale superconducting quantum processor.

 \end{section}